Skip to content

 Base64 and hex data literals

-Base64 encoded values work like TwoCC/FourCC/EightCC, in that is it laid out in byte order in memory.
+Base64 encoded values work like TwoCC/FourCC/EightCC, in that it is laid out in byte order in memory.
 It uses the format b64'<base64>'.
 Hex encoded values work as base64 but with the format x'<hex>'.
 In data literals any whitespace is ignored, so '00 00 11'x encodes to the same value as x'000011'.

 In our case we could encode b64'Rk9PQkFSMTE=' as 'FOOBAR11'.